TomislavGelesic/TomislavGelesic/README.md

 - Chess is cheaper than therapy and keeps my CPU running hot. 🤓 ♟️ <br>
 - I often dive into books and thought‑provoking posts — keeping my curiosity in shape. 🔍 📘 <br>

-Below you can find out about my experience(s) as professional iOS developer and path I took to evolve over time.
+Below you can find out more about my experience(s) as professional iOS developer and path I took to evolve over time.

 ---